 First, it’s very important that you get proper medical attention so you can heal well from your injuries.
 Secondly, your medical condition and treatment is valuable evidence in your truck accident claim.

 If you delay your visit to a doctor, the insurance company may try to use this as evidence that you weren’t injured in a truck accident because it wasn’t enough to seek medical attention.

 Ensure you attend all follow-up appointments and follow your doctor’s advice on continued medical treatment.

 2. Talking to the Insurance Company

 The insurance company isn’t your friend.
 They aren’t looking out for your best interests.
 An insurance adjuster may call you soon after the accident.
-Keep in mind that their job is to protect their company and make the minimum payout possible.
+Keep in mind that their job is to protect their company and the insurance policies and make the minimum payout possible.
 Don’t believe anything they tell you.
-Don’t let them intimidate or bully you into a Truck Accident Claim settlement.
+Don’t let them intimidate or bully you into a truck accident claim fair settlement.

 3. Posting Photos or Details on Social Media

 At Singleton Law Firm LLC., we advise our clients to avoid posting photos or information about their truck accident, their injuries, or their everyday activities on social media.
 Insurance companies always monitor the information they can find publicly and will use it as their evidence against you.
 Your Facebook, Instagram or Twitter posts can jeopardize your personal injury claim.

 4. Missing the Statute Of Limitations